stratdev3/SimpleW/readme.md

 }
 ```

-You can override a path with the parameter `isAbsolutePath: true`.
+You can override a path with `isAbsolutePath: true` parameter.

 ```csharp
 using System;